(Government-Funded Bachelor's Degree Programmes)

 You can check the status of your application via your application account.
 If you are successful in your application, we will send you an email and an admission offer letter by post.
 No written notification will be sent otherwise.

 Successful applicants must indicate their acceptance and pay the acceptance fee (HK$10000) online, using VISA or MasterCard, before the reply deadline.
 The acceptance fee is NOT refundable or transferable except under the following circumstances:

 Upon enrolment, the non-refundable acceptance fee paid at the time of admission will be credited towards the tuition fee, or other fee payment if you receive a top scholarship or a full tuition scholarship.
 The balance of the fee charges required for the first semester of study will be collected in September following the University's fee payment schedule.

-If you are awarded an entrance scholarship/grant, please note the terms and conditions as set out in the attachment of the admission offer letter, before indicating your acceptance.
+If you are awarded an entrance scholarship/diversity grant, please note the terms and conditions as set out in the attachment of the admission offer letter, before indicating your acceptance.
 The acceptance fee is non-refundable regardless of whether you meet the scholarship condition(s).

 Upon your acceptance of the admission offer, please make arrangements for CityU to receive your OFFICIAL academic records (from your school/exam body) as soon as they are available and well before your arrival in Hong Kong.